csecht/count-and-size/README.md

 ![report&settings_screenshot](images/report&settings_screenshot.png)

-Below, the resulting annotated image (with vermilion color).
-Clicking the "Save settings & sized image" button exports the annotated image file (at its original resolution), and the report text, which includes a list of the 31 individual estimated sizes.
+Below, the resulting annotated image.
+Clicking the "Save settings & sized image" button exports the annotated image (at its original resolution), and the settings report, including the 31 individual sizes, to the input image's folder.

 ![sample1_result_screenshot](images/sample1_result_screenshot.jpg)